thayeylolu/taiwo-owoseni/content/authors/admin/_index.md

 #  link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: hamdallahhassanah@gmail.com
+email: thayehas@gmail.com

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a graduate student of the Master of Data Science program at the University of British Columbia (UBC).
-I've worked as a Business Intelligence Analyst at Airtel - a large telecommunication industries in Africa, Asia and Europe.
-I also worked as a Data Analyst in a retail pharmaceutical startup - One Health Nigeria .
-My primary role was to make data driven decision to grow the startup.
+Data Scientist with 3+ years of commercial experience in analytics,significantly contributed to business goals in customer experience, risk migration, innovative marketing, and sales operation.
+Master's degree in Data Science from The University of British Columbia.
+Previously at Airtel(a matrix multinational telecommunication industries in Africa, Asia and Europe) and retail pharmacy startup - One Health.

-During my free time, I volunteer at FIRST Robotics - A global robotics community prepearing young people for the future.
+Volunteers at FIRST Robotics - A global robotics community preparing young people intrested in STEM for the future.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.